Table of content

 This, of course, is done under the supervision of your IB advisor.
-The important thing to note is that you can choose to write an Extended Essay on any subject offered by the IB in your session, though it is highly recommended you settle on a subject you are studying as a part of your IB curriculum.
+The critical thing to note is that you can choose to write an Extended Essay on any subject offered by the IB in your session, though it is highly recommended you settle on a topic you are studying as a part of your IB curriculum.

-The purpose of an Extended Essay is to motivate students to conduct formal research on a subject area of interest, independently work on the chosen research question and gain guidance every step of the way from their respective chosen IB mentors.
+The purpose of an Extended Essay is to motivate students to conduct formal research on a subject area of interest, independently work on the chosen research question and gain guidance from their respective IB mentors every step of the way.

-The IB highlights the significance of the Extended Essay as:
+The IB highlights the significance of the Extended Essay:

-The skills the Extended Essay aims at developing in students are:
+The skills the Extended Essay aims to develop in students are:

 For better understanding, go through this document on Extended Essays by the IB.
-It will make things clearer.
+It will make things more transparent.

 Students often confuse their Internal Assessments with Extended Essays, which is a grave mistake.
-Gaining clarity on both these components of the IB DP core is not only essential but necessary.
+Gaining clarity on both these components of the IB DP core is essential.
 Let us understand the significant difference between the two.

 Word of caution: Do not choose the same investigation topic/research question for your Internal Assessment and the Extended Essay.

 For a much better breakdown of the EE document, you must go through our article on the IB Extended Essay.
-It contains an IB EE checklist you cannot miss, a detailed overview of the structure and planning of the EE.
+It contains an IB EE checklist you must attend to and a detailed overview of the structure and planning of the EE.

-Now that we’ve got our basics right let’s get down to business.
-The scare around IB Math Extended Essay has the most confident students hesitate and doubt their choices.
+Now that we’ve got our basics to, let’s get down to business.
+The fear around IB Math Extended Essay makes the most confident students hesitate and doubt their choices.
 But we aren’t here to scare you.
-The myth about the horrors of the IB Math EE isn’t all false; in fact, it’s a caution.
-Because unless you’re prepared with ammunition, strategy, and the will to put in the effort, there’s a slimming chance you can survive the battle that is Math Extended Essay.
+The myth about the horrors of the IB Math EE isn’t all false; it’s a caution.
+Because unless you’re prepared with ammunition, strategy, and the will to put in the effort, there’s a slim chance you can survive the Math Extended Essay battle.

-If you’ve opted for Math Extended Essay, we’re assuming you have a strong passion for Mathematics.
-When the going gets tough while working on one’s Extended Essay-which is usually the case-your only hope at the end of the tunnel is your drive for the subject you’ve chosen.
-Being a rigorous subject for writing one’s Extended Essay, Mathematics can be especially demanding.
+If you’ve opted for Math Extended Essay, we assume you have a strong passion for Mathematics.
+When the going gets tough while working on one’s Extended Essay-which, which is usually the case-your only hope at the end of the tunnel is your drive for the subject you’ve chosen.
+Being a rigorous subject for writing one’s Extended Essay, Mathematics can be incredibly demanding.
 So unless you want to play it risky, we suggest you reassess your liking for Mathematics.
 Once you know for sure, that’s when it begins.
 Lots of research.
 Since it is an independently written document, you want to be doing your homework well.

 We will further break down the IB Math Extended Essay, from planning to execution, so that you can organize your thoughts and make appropriate decisions.